Rate this page

 ARM 64 (aarch64):

-Open ./.devcontainer/devcontainer.json
+Open

-Uncomment the args
+Uncomment the

-object in the build
+object in thebuild

-// Uncomment the following section if your host machine silicon is ARM64 "args": { "HOST_ARCH":"aarch64" },
+section:// Uncomment the following section if your host machine silicon is ARM64 "args": { "HOST_ARCH":"aarch64" },

 If you failed to properly update devcontainer.json